joseteodoro/simple-wallet-api/readme.md

 It will bring the application app using your mysql database (be aware about the flyway running on every startup to make sure the database model is properly configured);

+### Running with maven and h2

-If you want to run it using the H2 in memory database (just to see how the project works), you can uncomment all the lines at `src/main/resources/application.properties` and call the command
+If you want to run it using the H2 in memory database (just to see how the project works), you can the command

 ```
-mvn clean compile spring-boot:run
+mvn clean compile spring-boot:run -Dspring.profiles.active=test
 ```

+You be able to see the h2 content running on the web console `http://localhost:8080/h2`.

+## Swagger

+This project has a swagger ui running at `http://localhost:8080/swagger-ui.html`, you can use it to test calls and list available commands.

+## Project structure

+- The project follows a default maven application structure, with src, tests, resources and so on;
+- You can find the flyway sql files at `src/main/resources/db/migration`;